 If you are planning to see your doctor about depression, here is information about the kinds of tests your doctor might ask for.
 First, keep in mind that not every test is a "depression test."
 Some tests aren't used to diagnose clinical depression but rather to rule out other serious medical conditions that may cause similar symptoms.

-In most cases, the doctor will do a physical exam and ask for specific lab tests to make sure your depression symptoms aren't related to a condition such as thyroid disease or cancer.
+In most cases, the doctor will do a physical exam and ask for specific lab tests to make sure your depression symptoms aren't related to a condition such as thyroid disease or another medical problem.
 If your symptoms are related to another serious illness, treating that illness may also help ease the depression.

 Diagnosing Depression and the Physical Exam

 Again, the goal with a physical exam is usually to rule out a physical cause for depression.
-When performing the physical exam, the doctor may focus primarily on the nervous and hormonal systems.
+When performing the physical exam, the doctor may focus primarily on the neurological and endocrine systems.
 The doctor will try to identify any major health concerns that may be contributing to symptoms of clinical depression.
 For example, hypothyroidism -- caused by an underactive thyroid gland -- is the most common medical condition associated with depressive symptoms.
-Other hormone disorders associated with depression include hyperthyroidism -- caused by an overactive thyroid -- and Cushing's disease -- a disorder of the adrenal gland.
+Other endocrine disorders associated with depression include hyperthyroidism -- caused by an overactive thyroid -- and Cushing's disease -- a disorder of the adrenal gland.